1968–69 Philadelphia 76ers season

 The 1968–69 Philadelphia 76ers season was the 76ers' 20th season in the NBA and 6th season in Philadelphia.
 The team posted a record of 55–27.
 In the opening round of the playoffs, they lost to the Boston Celtics 4–1, with 3 of the losses coming at the Spectrum.
-Without Wilt Chamberlain, the 76ers turned to Lucious Jackson to play center in a more up-tempo, fast-breaking style to be run by new head coach Jack Ramsey, but Jackson suffered a major injury during the season and was never the same player.
+Without Wilt Chamberlain, the 76ers turned to Lucious Jackson to play center in a more up-tempo, fast-breaking style to be run by new head coach Jack Ramsay, but Jackson suffered a major injury during the season and was never the same player.